-2. One in six adults binge drink approximately 4x's per month.
+2. One in six adults binge drinks approximately 4x's per month, consuming about 8 drinks per binge.

 3. Adults 26 and older are involved in 70% of binge drinking episodes.